BronzeCrab/ud_fullstack_p1/README.md

 Repo for my first project on udacity fullstack nanodegree

 I've made whole site.
-You should check only about me section.
+Using skel framework http://getskel.com/, free template from http://html5up.net/ with combine with some bootstrap.

 To run project:
 1. Go to "python" folder.